marskar/biof309_fall2018/jupyter/README.md

-# Create and run a jupyter notebook programmatically
+# Create and execute a Jupyter notebook in the terminal

-1. Edit the `nbcreate.py` script
+1. Create a notebook
-    - List the names of source files you want to include (line 3)
+    - Run `nbcreate.py` script in your terminal, providing all of the names of the source files as arguments, e.g.

-    - Save the `nbcreate.py` script
-2. Run `nbcreate.py` script from the command line
-    - `python nbcreate.py`
+    `python nbcreate.py README.md plot.py notes.txt`

-3. Execute the notebook created by the `nbcreate.py` script
+2. Execute the notebook
+    - Run the following command in your terminal:

-    - `jupyter nbconvert raw.ipynb --to notebook --execute --output out.ipynb`
+    `jupyter nbconvert raw.ipynb --to notebook --execute --output out.ipynb`

 You can change `out.ipynb` to a more descriptive filename in the command above.